wzhang1998/unreal-moss-atlas-tool/README.md

 ## Features

+- Automatically cuts the atlas texture and scatters it on the surface as unreal foliage.
 - Automatically finds and sets texture maps for Opacity, Roughness, and BaseColor.
 - Configures the FBX export node with the appropriate file path.